 There are two main types of glaucoma in children:

-- Open-angle glaucoma – When a child’s eye doesn’t drain fluid properly, the extra fluid creates eye pressure.
+Open-angle glaucoma is when a child’s eye doesn’t drain fluid properly, the extra fluid creates eye pressure.
 This pressure builds and can damage the optic nerve.
 Primary open-angle glaucoma is the most common type of glaucoma.
 It’s typically painless.

-- Closed-angle glaucoma – When a child’s iris (the colored part of the eye) is too close to their drainage angle (where the fluid drains from the front of the eye), the iris can completely block the fluid drainage.
+Closed-angle glaucoma is when a child’s iris (the colored part of the eye) is too close to their drainage angle (where the fluid drains from the front of the eye), the iris can completely block the fluid drainage.
 This causes the eye pressure to rise very quickly, which can become a medical emergency resulting in blindness.